 8. Create that environment

 It is also important to create a conducive environment.
 Being mindful about distractions and making an effort to tune them out allows for you to self-regulate and focus better.

 Recommended reading: Is Your Environment Holding You Back?

 Should I watch that latest episode of Game of Thrones now or should I finish up my pending proposal?
 Seems like a no-brainer, but that is when the irrational side of human nature steps in to throw us off.

 As humans, we tend to engage in temporal discounting which is the act of pursuing a reward that may be small but is more immediate rather than larger rewards that are only available in the distant future.

 With self-awareness, we know to focus on the bigger picture instead and that will result in increased productivity.

-With reference to Shia LaBeouf’s video that is making rounds on the Internet, he urges us over and over again to ‘Just Do It!’
+With reference to Shia LaBeouf’s video that made its rounds on the Internet in 2015, he urges us over and over again to ‘Just Do It!’
 Recall the times you had wished that you had started earlier.
 Today, you have that chance to do just that, so why don’t you?

 With greater awareness of the problem as well as means for self-control, your procrastination woes can be managed.

-Stephanie Ling is part of Leaderonomics Youth and is currently under the Clubs initiative.
-Her personal passion lies in developing all-rounded youths who are able to impact their communities.
+Stephanie Ling’s personal passion lies in developing all-rounded youths who are able to impact their communities.
 Occasionally, she can be seen engaging in sun salutations and headstand poses during her leisure time.
-To engage with Stephanie, email us at email@example.com.
+To engage with Stephanie, email us at firstname.lastname@example.org.
 For more Career Advice articles, click here.